alice-and-eve/2023/index.md

 We have invited some inspiring women working on the cutting edge of computing.
 Confirmed speakers include:

+- **Rianne van den Berg** - a principal researcher working on the intersection of deep learning and computational chemistry and physics for molecular simulation at Microsoft Research Amsterdam
+- **Marieke van Erp** - a research group leader working on strengthening digital methods in humanities research at the Digital Humanities Research Lab
+- **Carla Groenland** - a researcher in discrete mathematics and algorithms at TU Delft
 - **Anna Lukina** - a computer scientist working on improving safety and interpretability of artificial intelligence at TU Delft
-- **Carla Groenland** - a researcher in discrete mathematics and algorithms at TU Delft
+- **Ana Oprescu** - an assistant professor working on complex cyberinfrastructure at the University of Amsterdam
 - **Marcela Tuler de Oliveira** - a telecommunications engineer and a thought leader in digital solutions for cross-organizational data sharing at TU Delft
-- **Rianne van den Berg** - a principal researcher working on the intersection of deep learning and computational chemistry and physics for molecular simulation at Microsoft Research Amsterdam
-- **Ana Oprescu** - an assistant professor working on complex cyberinfrastructure at the University of Amsterdam

 More information and a detailed programme will follow soon.